anahmed2programmer/MyFirstProject/README.md

 # MyFirstProject
-I made a sample website page.
+I made a sample web page.
 I am a Beginner in this Programming Field.